Indre-V/bee-aware/README.md

 Bee-Aware has been tested in the [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) and [Microsoft Edge Dev Tools](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/open/?tabs=cmd-Windows) using Lighthouse Testing tool which inspects and scores the website for the following criteria:

 - Performance - how quickly a website loads and how quickly users can access it.
-- Accessibility - test analyzes how well people who use assistive technologies can use your website.
+* Accessibility - test analyses how well people who use assistive technologies can use your website.

-* Best Practices - checks whether thepage is built on the modern standards of web development.
+* Best Practices - checks whether the page is built on the modern standards of web development.
 * SEO - checks if the website is optimised for search engine result rankings.

 Tests for Desktop and Mobile on Lighthouse Chrome: